 - Return to Base: I love that these robots are now smart enough to return to base when they recognize their battery is low.
 It will go back and dock on it’s own.
 There was many a time when I’d have to go “find” my stalled out Roomba 560 or 650 and manually plop it back on it’s charging stand.

 - Attractive Pricing: This is arguably the main reason iRobot decided to release the 860 when it did (March 2016).
-With the $899 Roomba 980 leading the market and the $699 880 still not more expensive than competitors, the 860 slots in at an MSRP of $499 (exclusively available here).
+With the Roomba 980 leading the market and the 880 still not more expensive than competitors, the 860 slots is at a much lesser price (exclusively available here).
 This puts it right in the range of the Botvac “D” series.
 Traditionally, the Roomba has always led the competition on price.
 UPDATE: The 860 is also now availabe from this listing on Amazon.

 Cons – (Bad) Things I Wish Were Improved